 From mud kitchens and musical play, to outdoor classrooms and stages, there are an enormous amount of options to satisfy projects both big and small.
 Whatever the size and scale of your playspace, there is room to incorporate some elements of educational play.
 Playdale is an expert here, and can advise which of our products would be the best use of the space you have, and we can supply all manner of materials for your children to have fun while learning.
 You can fire young imaginations in all kinds of ways.

 We believe education should be fun, and there are many ways to approach this.

-If you’re thinking about introducing some educational elements into your playground why not download a copy of our our virtual ‘Playground Inspiration for Schools and Nurseries’ catalogue below for inspiration.
+If you’re thinking about introducing some educational elements into your playground why not download a copy of our virtual ‘Playground Inspiration for Schools and Nurseries’ catalogue for some inspiration.

 Playgrounds, parks, and other aesthetically pleasing open spaces are important selling points for new housing developments.
 They are critical to the development of healthy communities because they improve physical, mental, and emotional well-being.
 Many local planning authorities emphasise the importance of a variety of both formal and informal outdoor spaces.
 These areas are referred to […]

 July kicked off with the annual Playdale #Team-building event at the Lakeside YMCA North camp, which is located on the gorgeous shores of Lake Windermere in the Lake District.
 Teams made up of Playdale staff from the different departments took part in a fun-filled morning full of Laser Tag and Geoventure games!
 The aim of […]

 Play is for Everyone We believe that everyone is awesome!
 Promoting a more equal and inclusive society in the workplace AND the playground is extremely important to us.
 Our passion is to create an environment that allows children to play together in a fun, happy, kind and safe space.
 Our Jukebox Harmony is a vibrant […]